You are here

 Professional biography

 I have been with the Open University's Philosophy Department since 2000, after receiving my PhD from McGill University in 1997 and teaching for a few years at the Universities of Bristol and Sheffield.
-Most of my research falls within the philosophy of language and, more recently, ethics.
-The excelption breadth and interdisciplinarity of the Open University's teaching curriculum has increasingly shaped my research, too.
+Most of my research falls within the philosophy of language and ethics.
+The exceptional breadth and interdisciplinarity of the Open University's teaching curriculum has increasingly shaped my research, too.
 My research publications are listed under the "Publications" tab, while my teaching publications appear lower down this page.

 Research interests